robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

 The previous example demonstrated how to retrieve tags and determine whether a cell is tagged.
 In this section we demonstrate retrieving the cells that are tagged.
 The `cellsTaggedWith(tag: Tag<TagValue, TagCoordinate>): Result<Array<CellValue<V>>, string>` method provides a means for doing this.
-When handed a tag, it returns a `Result` holding a array of `CellValue<T>` objects of the shape
+When handed a tag, it returns a `Result` holding an array of `CellValue<T>` objects of the shape

 ```typescript
 {